Kick It (NCT 127 song): Critical reception

 Following its initial release, "Kick It" received generally positive reviews from music critics.
 Giving the song three stars out of five, writer Hwang Sun-eob of IZM noted the song was "going too hard", but complimented its "level of balance" with both the rapping and singing performance of the group.
-Tamar Herman of Billboard magazine called the track "high-energy", while Amber Miley from The Kraze agreed on how this song is the "signature sound" of the group.
-Jeff Benjamin of Forbes magazine also praised the noise-pop influence of the song as "impactful", while noting its R&B influence that "set the stage" for Neo Zone.
+Tamar Herman of Billboard magazine called the track "high-energy", while Jeff Benjamin of Forbes praised the noise-pop influence of the song as "impactful", and noted its R&B influence that "set the stage" for Neo Zone.

 Another review from SoundDigest called the track "rambunctious", while writer Alexis Hodoyan-Gastelum from Consequences of Sound noted the song's metal influence and the "darkness, anthemic" return to some of their early releases.
 Writer Vandana Pawa of Teen Vogue gave the song a positive review, citing "Kick It" as a representation of both the group's sonic origin and development in the near future.
 In an interview with the song's producer Deez, music critic Kim Young-dae said the song was a "masterpiece" that continued the legacy of "Cherry Bomb," while not being "as complicated" as the 2017 single.
 He also praised the song as "dynamic" and "more airtight and dense" with "thick texture and soulful verse of sophisticated harmony."